DocNow/twarc/docs/tutorial.md

 - Collect engagement metrics including likes and retweets for specific tweets of interest
 - Map Twitter account followers and followees within or around a group of users
 - Trace conversations and interactions around users or tweets of interest

+You may notice as you read about the Twitter API that there are two versions of the Twitter API - version 1.1 and version 2.
+At the time of writing, Twitter is providing both versions of the API, but at some unknown point in the future version 1.1 may be discontinued.
+Twarc can handle either API version: the `twarc` command uses version 1.1 of the Twitter API, the `twarc2` command uses version 2.
+Take care when reading documentation and tutorials as to which Twitter API version is being referenced.
+This tutorial uses version 2 of the Twitter API.

 Twitter API endpoints can be structured either around tweets or around user accounts.
 For example, the search endpoint provides lists of tweets - user information is included, but the data is focused on the tweets.